-Fall is around the corner and usually this means our schedules get busier.
-Whether we have children heading back to school or our work schedule becomes increasingly hectic, it’s important that we keep eating healthy.
+This time of year is usually when we get busy.
+Whether we have children going to school or our work schedule becomes increasingly hectic, it’s important that we keep eating healthy.
 This may seem a little daunting.
 Usually, when we start eating more healthily, we get into a time consuming routine of constantly having to find recipes, buy groceries, wash, chop and cook ingredients, and clean up a messy kitchen.
 Most of us are aware that performing meal prep- the art of planning and preparing some or all of your meals in advance- could save you a ton of time.
-There are also some other big benefits like:

 - You’re in the driver’s seat- ensuring refined sugars and processed junk don’t make their way into your body (and your families bodies!)